AmiSapphire/efiction3-mod/README.md

 - Future 3.5.9 SMTP database table creation oversight fixes (also install.php consistency change)
 - SQL database engine change from MyISAM to InnoDB
 - SQL database charset changes from latin1 to utf8mb4 (certain fields are utf8mb4 'ci' for sorting purposes and certain count purposes, however)
-- Password hashes are now bcrypt with a cost of 12 instead of MD5 (though old MD5 hashed passwords still work until changed by user)
+- Password hashes are now bcrypt with a cost of 12 instead of MD5 (though old MD5 hashed passwords still work until changed by user; they are warned beforehand)
 - includes/button.php: GD captcha font path handling fix for PHP 8.6/GD 2.4.0 users and remove unused variable
+- includes/plain.button.php: Undefined variable PHP warning fix
 - includes/corefunctions.php: occasional foreach array|object, string given PHP warning fix
 - includes/userlist.php: Uncaught TypeError for Co-Authors field in PHP 8.x when searching for a user with the first character yields no results - discovered this one entirely by accident due to a typo... slipped my hand on the keyboard!
 - install/install.php: SMTP settings table column creation oversight fix, consistency changes, and cleanup